Ransom of John II of France: John's return

-The Treaty of Brétigny, signed on 25 May 1360, offered the release of John in exchange for eighty-three hostages, along with other payments.
-After four years in captivity, King John was released after the signing of the treaty.
-John's son, Prince Louis, who had avoided capture at Poitiers, was among the persons who were to be given as hostages.
+The Treaty of Brétigny, signed on 25 May 1360, offered the release of John in exchange for 83 hostages, along with other payments.
+After four years in captivity, King John II was released after the signing of the treaty.
+John's son, Prince Louis, Count of Anjou, who had avoided capture at Poitiers, was among the persons who were to be given as hostages.
 In October 1360, Louis sailed to England from Calais.
 The full ransom was to be paid within six months, but France was economically weakened and incapable of paying the ransom on schedule.
-After several years in captivity, Louis tried to privately negotiate with Edward III of England for his freedom.
+After several years in captivity, Louis tried to privately negotiate with King Edward III of England for his freedom.
 When this failed, Louis decided to escape; he arrived back in France in July 1363.

-King John had returned to a difficult situation in 1360.
+King John II had returned to a difficult situation in 1360.
 France was still divided, had lost considerable territories, and was heavily indebted to England.
 The Dauphin's infant daughters, Joan and Bonne, died within two weeks of each other.
 Charles himself had been severely ill, with his hair and nails falling out; based upon the symptoms, some suggest that he had arsenic poisoning.
 Most of his inner circle had died at the Battle of Poitiers.

 The royal administration continued to perform poorly.
 When John was informed that Louis had escaped, he voluntarily returned to captivity in England.
 John's council tried to dissuade him from doing so, but he persisted, citing "good faith and honor."
 He sailed to England that winter, where he was met by Sir Alan Buxhull, Sir Richard Pembridge and Lord Burghersh at Dover, to be conducted to Eltham and the Savoy Palace and was warmly welcomed in London in January 1364.
 However, John became ill and died in April 1364.
-His body was returned to France, where he was interred in the royal chambers at Saint Denis Basilica.
+His body was returned to France, where he was interred in the royal chambers at Saint-Denis Basilica.

 It is not certain why John returned to captivity, even though chivalry was perhaps at its height at that time.
 Acts of mercy and clemency were looked upon positively in medieval times, but behaviour that violated the chivalric code was usually forgotten if it was clearly in the interests of the state.
 Escaping from captivity was unchivalrous, and carried consequences, but was still common nonetheless.
-John's critics alleged that he returned to London for "causa joci" (reasons of pleasure), citing his unmartial lifestyle.
+John ii's critics alleged that he returned to London for "causa joci" (reasons of pleasure), citing his unmartial lifestyle.
 Historians have speculated that John simply could not face the difficulties of ruling France.
 John may have seen his failures and Charles' misfortunes as a sign from God, and consequently sought religious redemption.
 John may also have hoped to negotiate with Edward III directly.